 Presenter: Ray Scriber, Louisiana Main Streets

-Analyzing Historic Interior Paint at the Cooley House
+Peeling Back the Layers: Analyzing Historic Interior Paint

 This session will focus on preserving and understanding paint analyses of historic buildings.
 This session will review recent work done to take paint samples from the interior of the Cooley House (Monroe, LA) and determine the original color scheme designed by Walter Burley and Marion Mahoney Griffin.